 A. Social Security Statement of Benefits is mailed to all recipients annually.
 If you need a copy, please contact your local Social Security office.

 Q. Can I send a copy of my paycheck as proof?

-A. We will need a copy of your paycheck stubs for three consecutive months, as proof.
+A. We will need a copy of your paycheck stubs for three consecutive months within the previous twelve months, as proof.
 A copy of your paycheck is not accepted.